 The group directly manages plantations established on land that is either owned or leased from third parties.
 Indirectly managed plantations represent plantations established on land held by independent commercial farmers where Sappi provides technical advice on the growing and tendering of trees.
-The associated costs for managing the plantations are recognized as silviculture costs in cost of sales (see note 4.1 to the Group Annual Financial Statements, included elsewhere in this Annual Report).
+The associated costs for managing plantations are recognized as silviculture costs in cost of sales (see note 4 to our group Annual Financial Statements, included elsewhere in this Annual Report).